What is a Chemical Exposure Lawsuit?

 Whether or not you can collect workers’ compensation benefits for your chemical exposure injury begins with proving several extraneous factors.

 You need to identify the toxic substance that caused your injury.
-This may take a medical analysis and tests after identifying your medical problem.
-A certain caustic burn on the skin may lead a treating physician to the conclusion the burn was caused by lye.
-Certain conditions in children only develop when the child eats lead paint.
-Mesothelioma is caused only be exposure to asbestos.
+After identifying your medical problem, further evaluation may involve medical analysis and tests.
+For example, a certain caustic burn on the skin may lead a treating physician to conclude that the burn was caused by lye.
+Certain conditions in children only develop when the child eats lead paint, and mesothelioma is caused only by exposure to asbestos.

-Identifying where a chemical originated may not be an easy task.
-Although a chemical burn to the skin may show up immediately, other illnesses may take years to develop.
-For example, it takes between 10 and 50 years for exposure to asbestos to develop into mesothelioma, a type of cancer.
-Many workers who have been diagnosed with that condition have had to review their entire work history in order to determine who they were employed by at the time they were exposed.
+Determining the origin of a chemical can be challenging.
+While a chemical burn on the skin may be noticeable right away, other health issues can take years to develop.
+For instance, it can take anywhere from 10 to 50 years after asbestos exposure for mesothelioma, a kind of cancer, to develop.
+Many workers diagnosed with this condition have had to carefully review their entire work history to figure out when they were exposed and when they were working.

 Who had control of the job site where your exposure occurred?
-If you are still working on the job where the exposure occurred, this should be easy.
-But, if the job was one you had months or years ago, the company may not be in business or you may not remember its correct name.
-An experienced chemical exposure attorney can help you with this task.
+This should be easy if you are still working at the location where the exposure occurred.
+But, if the job was one you had months or years ago, the company may not be in business, or you may not remember its correct name.
+An experienced chemical exposure lawsuit attorney can help you with this task.

 If you were exposed to that particular chemical at work.
-Some chemicals waft through the air and it may be enough to show you were around where it was being used.
+Some chemicals waft through the air, and it may be enough to show you were around where it was being used.
 Workers required to wear protective gear may have been exposed if the protective gear was inadequate.
-Job records, showing dates and times of your employment coinciding with the time the chemical was used will be helpful.
+Job records showing the dates and times of your employment that coincide with the time the chemical was used will be helpful.

 As a result of the exposure, you were injured.
 Some chemical exposures cause certain specific illnesses.
 As mentioned, mesothelioma is caused by exposure to asbestos.